nileshpahari/nileshpahari/README.md

 # Yo!
-Almsot everything should be opensource.
+Almost everything should be opensource.